 Utility appartus, including distribution lines, is maintained by each utility.
 Beaux Arts maintains its own water department; all other utilities are provided by outside agencies or companies.

 Name signs are purchased by residents through the Clerk's Office and installed by the Street Superintendent.

 The Town's approach to maintaining the green space on our ROWs is changing.
 Beaux Arts Village was founded in 1908, and in our first 100 years, most ROW maintenance was handled by residents who often enhanced the ROW with their own plantings and kept it tidy and weed free.
 Twice each year, they devoted time to Town Clean Ups designed to focus on a few larger spaces that needed some extra attention.
 Times have changed, everyone is busier, and our public spaces need the extra help of some professional maintenance and management.
-The Council is in the process of hiring a landscape firm to assist in the trimming, weeding, blowing and other work needed to keep our ROWs looking as nice as possible.
+The Council has hired a landscape service to assist in the trimming, weeding, blowing and other work needed to keep our ROWs looking as nice as possible.

 During this process, if you see an area of the ROW that you thinks needs some extra attention, please contact Clerk/Treasurer Sue Ann Spens with the location and the work needed.

 Residents are still encouraged to consider enhancing the ROW adjacent to their home (also known as the planting strip).
 For more information, please review the Right of Way (ROW) Permits page of this website.